fortio/fortio/release/README.md

 - Once the release is deemed good/stable: move the git tag `latest_release` to the same as the release.
 Also push `latest_release` docker tag/image.

+- To update the command line flags in the ../README.md; go install the right version of fortio so it is in your path and run updateFlags.sh

 ## How to change the build image

 Update [../Dockerfile.build](../Dockerfile.build)